whscienceteacher/whscienceteacher.github.io/physics.md

 [Sleigher](/sleigher/) - **Game** - Silly game of delivering presents.
 Players compete to try and land their sleigh on the house by changing its launch angle and velocity.

 [VectARRR](/vectarrr/) - **Game** - Silly digital board game.
 Learn vector addition/subtraction on the high seas.
 Race to the island with the buried treasure by adding and subtracting from the available vectors.
+The main gain is two player but there is also [VectARRR with AI](./vectarrr/AI/).
 X marks the spot.
 AAARRRR!

+[Vector - make components](./vector/makecomponents/) - **Math/Physics** - Gives a vector with an angle and magnitude and students must give the horizontal and vertical components.
+The main version gives the angle drawn in any way.
+There is also a [version that always represents the angle as acute.](./vector/makecomponents/acute/)

+[Vehicle Test](./vehicletest/) - **Measurement/Problem** - Creates distance or velocity graphs of a car and a truck along with an animation of them driving across the screen.
+Click on the graphs for point-by-point data.
+Students can calculate many things including acceleration and average velocity.

 [Velocity Table Graph Simple](/distancetablegraph/) - **Lab/Phenomenon** - Drag and drop a truck and see its velocity vs time data.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Relative](/velocitytablegraph/relative/) that adds a car so see relative velocities.